jest-community/vscode-jest/README.md

 This should only happen in Linux or MacOS, and is due to vscode not able to fully initialize the shell env when it starts up (more details [here](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails)).

 - for test run:
-  A solution is introduced in [v5.0.2](release-notes/release-note-v5.md#v50-pre-release-roll-up), which will automatically fallback to a login-shell during such situation.
-It should not be an issue any more 🤞.
+  A solution is introduced in [v5.0.2](release-notes/release-note-v5.md#v50-pre-release-roll-up), which will [automatically fallback to a login-shell](#auto-fallback-login-shell) during such situation.
+Hopefully, this should not be an issue any more 🤞.
 - for test debugging:
   - you can instruct vscode debugger to use a login shell via [task/debug profile](https://code.visualstudio.com/docs/terminal/profiles#_configuring-the-taskdebug-profile), for example, adding the following in your user's settings then restart: